 Snohomish County Public Works has wrapped up construction for the season on this project and will resume in summer.
 Crews made great strides by placing the new 21-foot fish passable steel arch culvert on Jim Creek.
 Fish are using the new culvert as it eliminates a barrier to passage on the waterway.
 The project will be completed in summer 2022, as Jim Creek Rd remains a signalized one-lane road over the winter.

-Snohomish County is scheduled to replace the existing culvert in the 19900 block of Jim Creek Rd, east of Arlington, during summer 2021.
+Snohomish County is scheduled to replace the existing culvert in the 19900 block of Jim Creek Rd, east of Arlington.
 The existing six-foot by six-foot concrete culvert has been deemed a fish-passage barrier.
 The project will replace the culvert with a single 21-foot steel arch culvert.

 Traffic will be reduced to a single lane during construction.
 The single lane will be controlled by temporary traffic signals.